yuvalmGS/gigaspaces-wiki-jekyll/sbp/your-first-xtp-application.markdown

 ## Application Workflow

-1. The [DataFeeder|#datafeeder] writes non-processed `Data` objects into the space every second.
+1. The depanlinkDataFeedertengahlink#datafeederbelakanglink writes non-processed `Data` objects into the space every second.
-2. The [DataProcessor|#dataprocessor] takes non-processed `Data` objects, processes them, and writes the processed `Data` objects back to the space.
+2. The depanlinkDataProcessortengahlink#dataprocessorbelakanglink takes non-processed `Data` objects, processes them, and writes the processed `Data` objects back to the space.

 # Data Domain Model